PrincetonUniversity/tango-routing/src/dpt/tango/README.md

 ### Cabernet802 (DPID 4, Port 16/0) for sending traffic

-Send traffic on interface enp134s0f0 with this command (remove -V for non IPv6 traffic, also remember to adjust destination addresses as needed):
+Configure routing for interface enp134s0f0 and send traffic with iperf:

 ```bash
 # Set up local IP and MAC